 Engage in Pre-Show Marketing

-Make sure you email customers and prospects to let them know about your attendance at an exhibition.
+When you are organising an exhibition, make sure you email customers and prospects to let them know about your plans.
 Invite them to meet up with you there, either on the stand or in the evening.
 An exhibition provides an ideal environment to talk to clients.
-Use social media to advertise your attendance, link up with the hashtags used by the show organiser to promote the exhibition.
+Use social media to advertise your attendance, link up with the hashtags used by the show organiser to promote the exhibition to reach more people.
+Pre-show marketing is vital to make an exhibition successful.
 Don’t forget to look for opportunities to advertise at the exhibition, whether in the show catalogue or on signage.

-Use lead generation software to take visitors details, choose a package that enables you to store extra details about the lead, you think you’ll remember them but you won’t.
+To save time and automate the lead taking process, use lead generation software to take visitors details.
+Choose a package that enables you to store extra details about the lead, you think you’ll remember them but you won’t.
 Gather as much information as you can such as; whether they are actually interested in your product/ service or did they just oblige for the chance to win an iPad?
 You will then be able to schedule follow ups accordingly.
 Your team should know the questions to ask and the more time you spend with a hot lead, the more information you will gather, eliminating the time wasters.

 One of the biggest mistakes made by exhibitors is not following up the leads they get at a show.
 Research shows that 62% of exhibition leads are not followed up by companies.
 Make sure you store them all in a CRM system and contact them within 2 weeks of the exhibition to ensure it is still fresh in their minds.

-Ways to measure how effective a trade show is:
+Ways to measure how successful a trade show is: